-2010s, 2016, Caitlín R. Kiernan, Dark Regions Press, Darrell Schweitzer, David Barker, Donald Tyson, dream, Edgar Allan Poe, Gemma Files, H.P.
+2010s, 2016, Caitlín R. Kiernan, Dark Regions Press, Darrell Schweitzer, David Barker, Donald Tyson, dream/nightmare, Edgar Allan Poe, Gemma Files, H.P.
 Lovecraft, Horror, Jason V Brock, John Langan, John Shirley, Jonathan Thomas, Nancy Kilpatrick, Ramsey Campbell, Reggie Oliver, Richard Gavin, S.T.
 Joshi, Simon Strantzas, Stephen Woodworth, Steve Rasnic Tem, W. H. Pugmire, weird fiction

 S. T. Joshi has established himself as a leading figure in the study of weird fiction, from his literary criticism, his acclaimed bibliographies (of Lovecraft, Bierce, Dunsany, and others), and the many anthologies and collections he’s edited over the years.
 One of his newest anthologies is Nightmare’s Realm from Dark Regions Press, collecting 17 original tales about dreams and nightmares—a common theme in weird fiction, as evident by the prologue and epilogue, poems by Poe and Lovecraft.
 Joshi has assembled some of the best voices from the genre today to write these tales of terror and madness.